Esk0r/LeagueSharp/README.md

 Marksman#
 -----------
-Assembly that supports the following Marksmen: Ezreal, Sivir, Jinx, Teemo, Tristana, Twitch and Graves.
+Assembly that supports quite some marksman :^)